zuplo/docs/blog/2022-06-01-what-the-github-api-gets-wrong/index.md

 ![no_version_no_service.png](./no_version_no_service.png)

-When giving examples of great APIs, I have a few ‘gotos’
+When giving examples of great APIs, I have a few ‘go-tos’:

 | API | API Keys? | Require Version? | URL-based version |
 | --- | --- | --- | --- |